fe1ixxu/ALMA/README.md

 ```
 The variable `${test_pairs}` denotes the translation directions you wish to evaluate.
 It supports testing multiple directions at once.
 For example, you can use `de-en,en-de,en-cs,cs-en`.
 Once the bash script completes its execution, both the BLEU scores and COMET results will be automatically displayed.

-**Note that this will perform data-parallel evaluation supported by deepspeed: that is, placing a single full copy of your model onto each available GPU and splitting batches across GPUs to evaluate on K GPUs K times faster than on one** For those with limited GPU memory, we offer an alternative method.
+**Note that this will perform data-parallel evaluation supported by deepspeed: that is, placing a single full copy of your model onto each available GPU and splitting batches across GPUs to evaluate on K GPUs K times faster than on one**.
+For those with limited GPU memory, we offer an alternative method.
 This allows you to run the process by distributing a single model across multiple GPUs:
 ```
 bash evals/alma_7b_no_parallel.sh ${your_output_dir} ${test_pairs}
 ```